Race Recap: You Yangs 30

 Passing these runners simply told me that my pacing was on point.

-I grabbed another gel, cola.
+I grabbed another gel, cola this time.
 Normally I’m not a fan of cola, but now I understand why elite & ultra athletes like to have it.
-It hit spot.
+It hit the spot.
 It was salty and sweet but not sickly and with that caffeine hit it got me moving.

 I understand that certain tracks need to have switchback, but 25km, we were what they call “junction track”.
 This MTB track is all switchbacks and let’s just say they are arseholes.
 Especially when you can see the access road to your left.

 And yes, we had to giveaway to the riders that were heading down the switchback.
-Luckily I only passed 2, on the track.
-While 2 more had stopped to repair a puncture.
+Luckily I only passed two, on the track.
+While two more had stopped to repair a puncture.

 By this stage my legs were heavy and I was tired.
 Climbing the last of the ‘big hills’, I sent a message to Tom to let him know I wasn’t far off.